Patient Collections Services

 The Shift Toward Patient Responsibility

 The growth of high-deductible health plans (HDHPs) has fundamentally changed the economics of outpatient billing.
 When a patient’s annual deductible is $2,000 or $3,000, the practice not the insurance company is the primary collector for a significant share of every year’s services until that deductible is met.
 For specialties like physical therapy, chiropractic, pain management, and behavioral health, where patients may require multiple visits before their deductible clears, patient balances can represent 30–40% of total collections.
+This shift means that practices which manage insurance billing well but collect patient balances poorly are leaving a substantial and growing percentage of their earned revenue uncollected.

 Patient Balance Collection Is Harder Than Insurance Collection

 Insurance collections are governed by contractual rules, payer portals, and established escalation pathways.
 Patient collections involve real people patients who may be confused about what they owe, surprised by the balance, experiencing financial hardship, or simply unresponsive to statements they don’t understand.
+Effective patient collections requires:

 - Clear, understandable statements – patients who understand what they owe and why are significantly more likely to pay than those who receive confusing EOB-mimicking bills